Above: DiaoYuTai State Guesthouse, Beijing. Since Kissinger and Nixon 100s of presidents and prime ministers have met Chinese leaders here.

 You can go meetings with Chinese and introduce what's in your mind and what outcome you would like to have, to catch reaction.
 But learn to trust your Chinese collegues when they analyze situation and Chinese behavior, or China market.

 China is reforming and new product requirements arise.
 Your Chinese competitors know this and make fast adaptation.
 If product modifications are proposed for fit and match, take it seriously or loose the opportunity.
-In China, speed is essential.
+In China, speed is essential in your reply.

 Within Chinese business environment your Chinese team can become as efficient in bringing results as your European or U.S. team in their domestic environments.
-But you need to listen, estimate and empower.
+But you need to listen, estimate, empower and reward.

 Foreigners want speed.
 But slowest actors in Chinese business often are foreigners who want rotate decisions via headquarters in Hong Kong, Singapore, U.S. or Europe.
 HQs abroad seldom understand about Chinese culture, business realities, or need for speed.
 HQs which is not able to make decision in Chinese rhythm, loose the opportunity.
 Winning by empowerment is possible.

 Success in mainland markets is not about how you hand your business card to Chinese customers.
 For the real factors, this is my advice for achieving business results in China: